geops/trafimage-geoserver-transformations/README.md

 * make sure the project is also part of the "Project References".

 You may now start geoserver again.
 The menu of the rendering transformations should now show up in the "About & Status" section of the GUI.

+Changes to the projects `pom.xml` file require a new run of `mvn eclipse:eclipse` and refreshing the project inside eclipse.

 ## Version information